gnai-creator/RSBA/README.md

     H. D. I. Abarbanel, Analysis of Observed Chaotic Data.
 Springer, 1996.
     R. Badii and A. Politi, Complexity: Hierarchical Structures and Scaling in Physics.
 Cambridge University Press, 1997.

+## License

+The Generalized Robust Spatial Bifurcation Algorithm (GRSBA) is available for use only through a paid license.
+For more information on pricing and licensing terms, please contact the developer.